Tuesday Morning Is Oversold Due To Index Selling

 Negatives

 Capitalized costs from the last two quarters will affect the next three quarters.
 Frankly, I'm not even sure why these costs were capitalized.
 Also, elevated markdowns from exiting certain categories should affect the next three quarters.
-Not sure why they are doing that either.
+Not sure why it is doing that either.
 Returning to the historical gross margin will add about $8-10 million a quarter to earnings.
 Other initiatives are ongoing to reduce freight, purchasing and other operating costs.
 The company is working on ways to reduce the necessary inventory levels.
 The new distribution center is state of the art and should eventually move the gross margin above 36%.

 The CEO is a private equity guy, not a retailer.
 Probably the reason for the supply chain issues.
 Starting up a major distribution center can be treacherous and it appears to have been underestimated by management.
 However, the CEO was quick to change management where things were not working.